October 2001 (Part 2)

 Ankylosing spondilitis can be cured.
 I have helped a few people to overcome this so-called incurable disease.
 A good example is Manuel from Servilla in southern Spain.

 Manuel suffered from ankylosing spondilitis for many years.
-His condition was so severe that he could not turn around like a normal person; he had to turn his whole body because the vertebrae along his spin had been fused.
-But during self-manifested chi movement in my chi kung class, Manuel always slipped his spine vigorously.
+His condition was so severe that he could not turn around like a normal person; he had to turn his whole body because the vertebrae along his spine had been fused.
+But during self-manifested chi movement in my chi kung class, Manuel always flipped his spine vigorously.
 His specialist doctor would faint seeing him move in such a way.

 After about a year of chi kung training his illness was overcome.
 Not only he can now turn his spine like a normal person does, he is also fit and healthy.
 His doctor was amazed.
 After seeing this miraculous recovery she herself joined my chi kung class.
 Then other people with ankylosing spondilitis learned chi kung from me too, and also had their problem relieved.